 - Apart from interstitial and rewarded video ads, all the auto-playing video ads should be muted by default.
 In the case of mobile phones, the volume of the interstitial ads can be the same as the device’s volume levels.

 - Unless the user has interacted, non-in-stream ads should start playing only when 50% of them are visible, and they should stop playing as soon as the visibility falls below 50%.

 - There should be no content jumping or shifting; the placements should not expand either.
 The layout of the page should not change upon the video ad load.

 - The non-in-stream video ads must scroll along with the content.
 Sticky implementation is not allowed.

 - The in-feed and in-article ads should be placed in their respective spots.
 It means that in-feed ads should be added only between the feed of content whereas in-article ads should be placed only between the paragraphs.

-- Non-SSL compliant tracking pixels are not acceptable with video ads.
-Additionally, tracking pixels on midpoints and complete events are not allowed, however, impression, view, and skip events can have the pixels.
+- Non-SSL-compliant tracking pixels are not acceptable with video ads.
+Additionally, tracking pixels on midpoints and complete events is not allowed; however, impression, view, and skip events can have the pixels.

 While following the guidelines given above will definitely help you in avoiding video ad violations, you must not forget to consider other ad placement policies.
 To avoid ad filtering, you should also run the Google Ad Experience Report.
 Being aware of the best practices and following them is the key to avoiding all kinds of policy violations.